Lab Director Stephanie shares her lecture, “Conversational Chemistry,” with the Merrill-Cazier Library’s Friends of the Library community.

 November, 2017

-Master's thesis student, Michelle Parker, presented at the Psychonomics conference in Vancouver on her work examining listener impressions of vocal fry in American women.
-She did a great job and generated lots of interest in this work!
+Master’s student Michelle Parker presented at the Psychonomics conference on examining listener impressions of vocal fry.
+She did an outstanding job and sparked strong interest in this research.

 November, 2017